Health care, but not as you know it

 The NHC currently employs over 90 medical and administrative staff across nine clinics in Canberra and south-west New South Wales, and services approximately 10 per cent of the ACT’s population, as well as a significant number of residents in the broader Canberra region.

-The NHC is currently in the early stages of a national expansion which will see the establishment of clinics throughout Australia with a priority on areas that are under serviced, particularly in regional locations.
-The NHC expects that this will require in excess of 200 sites nationally.
-Information on our upcoming developments and plans are available here.
+The NHC is currently in the early stages of a national expansion which will see the establishment of clinics throughout Australia with a priority on areas that are under serviced.
+This expansion has begun in the ACT and surrounding south-east NSW.

 Application to display material in clinics